Although they've been together only about a year, it may already be too late to describe the North Adams-based band Rebel Alliance as "up and coming."

 "Yeah, I'd be talking to someone and he or she would say, ‘You know, there's another Mike Wood in town, and he's a musician, too," Michael Wood said, laughing.
 "You two should meet.
 We did, and we hit it off pretty quickly.

-"I think it was sort of destined to happen," he said
+"I think it was sort of destined to happen," he said of the two forming a band about a year ago.

 In a recent interview, Wood talked about music, his influences, and where the band got its "Star Wars"-ish name.